Tarsier Studios

 Tarsier Studios is a Swedish video game developer based in Malmö.
+The studio was most known for creating the first two Little Nightmares games in collaboration with publisher Bandai Namco Entertainment.
+It is currently working on Reanimal.

 History

 Nine developers, including Andreas Johnsson and Björn Sunesson, founded Tarsier Studios in 2004.
 Johnsson had been a traditional programmer in the 1990s but wished to get into video game programming.
 With many Swedish universities beginning to offer game development courses, he enrolled at a Karlshamn university, where he got together with the other developers who would found Tarsier Studios.
 Their puzzle-platform game Tio won a game design contest panelled by video game industry veterans, which landed the team a spot in an incubation programme that would provide aid to advance the game's concept.
 The team was given an office space but no financial assistance.
 Mattias Nygren joined Tarsier as its chief executive officer (CEO) in 2006 and the business foundation of the Sparbanken i Karlshamn acquired a significant stake in the studio.
 They reworked Tio into The City of Metronome and attended E3 2005 to pitch the game to publishers.
 The team attracted interest from companies including Sony Computer Entertainment but ultimately signed no publishing deal.
 Tarsier remained in business with work-for-hire projects while working on further prototypes.
 One physics-based fighting game prototype again attracted the interest of Sony, which hired the team to develop a remake of Rag Doll Kung Fu.
 This sparked the start of a longer partnership with Sony, with Tarsier creating art assets and later downloadable content packs for LittleBigPlanet.
 In July 2010, Tarsier signed an exclusivity deal with Sony.